 - The IMEI number - you can find this on the box the device came in, in the settings on your device or by dialling *#06#

 - A PAC code - if you’re moving to another network and want to keep your phone number the same

 - A STAC code - if you want a new phone number with the new network

 How do I unlock my phone?

-You can unlock your phone by asking your network provider.
+You can ask your provider to unlock your phone.
 If you’re out of your initial phone contract, the company must do this for free.
 Even if you’re still within the contract term, all the major networks should allow you to unlock the device without a fee.

 Most phone networks ask you to fill in an online form.
 What happens next depends on your device: